mishide/Springboard/Capstone_1/readme.md

 Results
 ========================================================
-<small>Three of the models performed comparably well.
-Logistic Regression had the top accuracy score of 91% with the Gradient Boosting Classifier and Support Vector Machine coming in second at 86%, just 5% less. </small>
+<small>Three of the models performed >88% in accuracy.
+Logistic Regression 91%, Gradient Boosting Classifier 88%, and Support Vector Machine 88%. </small>

 References